vishalraj9102/Book-Recommendations-System/README.md

 ---

-This version of the `README.md` file incorporates icons to make it more engaging and visually appealing.
-It enhances the readability and organization of the content while adding a professional touch.
+This version of the `README.md` file now includes the admin credentials, making it easier for others to access the admin interface during development or testing.